Global Realignment: New Opportunities for the Future of Transaction Banking

 9:25 AM - 10:05 AM

 With the increasingly complicated geopolitical environment and the arrival of AI era, financial crimes prevention has become more challenging, dynamic and critical.
-How to track and respond to fast-changing geopolitical and regulatory changes that affect Sanctions and AML compliance?
-How to use AI technology to prevent, detect and investigate fraudulent activities?
-How to share cross-border information in the world that expects 24/7 real-time payment?
-Finally, how to build an industry-government corporation framework to capture the new opportunities and address the rising challenges more effectively?
+How does your organization track and respond to fast-changing geopolitical and regulatory changes that can affect Sanctions and AML compliance?
+How do you ensure your technology and your human "firewall" are using cutting edge technology to prevent, detect and investigate fraudulent activities?
+How do your humans in the loop incorporate technology to share cross-border information in the world that expects 24/7 real-time payment?
+Why does cyber defense in an AI world still need to rely on people?
 The panel members are ready to have an interactive discussion on these key topics with you.

 Moderator